verl-project/verl-hardware-plugin/docs/user_guide_mlu/quick_start.md

-# Iluvatar Quick Start
+# Cambricon Quick Start

 Last updated: 06/16/2026.

-This guide walks you through running a GRPO training job with verl on the Iluvatar platform.
+This guide walks you through running a GRPO training job with verl on the Cambricon platform.
 Make sure you have completed the [Installation Guide](./install_guidance.md) first.

 ## Environment Setup
 1. Please use Cambricon release docker images to run verl and make sure you are in pytorch_infer env.